-Page Non-Te chnical Summary N1-N11 1 1.1 1.2 1.3 1.4 1.5 1.6 1.7 Introduction Introduction Why is a Sustainability Appraisal needed?
+Com Page Non-Teo chnical Summary N1-N11 1.4 1.5 1.6 1.7 Introduction Introduction Why is a Sustainability Appraisal needed?
 Background to the Estates Local Plan Previous Stages of the SA What is this document?
 Equalities and Health Impact Assessment Health Impact Assessment Habitats Regulations Assessment 1 2 2.1 2.2 The Estates Local Plan What is the purpose of the Plan?
 What are the Objectives of the Plan?
-7 3 3.1 3.2 3.3 3.4 3.5 3.6 3.7 Sustainability Appraisal Methodology Purpose of the Sustainability Appraisal Planning Policy and Sustainable Development The Sustainability Appraisal Process Stages of the SA Process Method of Assessment Results of Consultation Review of the SA Process 8 4 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 Baseline and Context Links to other policies and programmes Background The Estates Updated Baseline Information Historic Environment Archaeological Priority Areas Conservation Areas New Evidence Difficulties and Limitations of Baseline Data 18 5 5.1 5.2 5.3 Sustainability Issues and Objectives Sustainability Issues for the Plan Sustainability Objectives for the Plan Compatibility Assessment 28 6 6.1 6.2 Sustainability Appraisal Framework The SA Framework Revisions to the SA Framework 36 7 7.1 7.2 7.3 Estates Local Plan Options Assessment of Plan Objectives against SA Framework Development of the Plan Options Selection and Rejection of Options 44 8 8.1 8.2 8.3 Sustainability Effects of the Options How has sustainability been considered in the development of the Plan?
-Sustainability effects of the Options Summary of findings of Options 49 9 9.1 9.2 9.3 9.4 9.5 The Estates Local Plan Policies Development of the Plan Policies Sustainability effects of the Policies Cumulative Impacts Proposed mitigation measures Any uncertainties and risks 60
+8 3 3.1 3.2 3.3 3.4 3.5 3.6 3.7 Sustainability Appraisal Methodology Purpose of the Sustainability Appraisal Planning Policy and Sustainable Development The Sustainability Appraisal Process Stages of the SA Process Method of Assessment Results of Consultation Review of the SA Process 9 4.4 4.5 4.6 4.7 Baseline and Context Links to other policies and programmes Background The Estates Updated Baseline Information Historic Environment Archaeological Priority Areas Conservation Areas New Evidence Difficulties and Limitations of Baseline Data 19 5 5.1 5.2 5.3 Sustainability Issues and Objectives Sustainability Issues for the Plan Sustainability Objectives for the Plan Compatibility Assessment 29 6 6.1 6.2 Sustainability Appraisal Framework The SA Framework Revisions to the SA Framework 38 7 7.1 7.2 7.3 Estates Local Plan Options Assessment of Plan Objectives against SA Framework Development of the Plan Options Selection and Rejection of Options 46 8 8.1 8.2 8.3 Sustainability Effects of the Options How has sustainability been considered in the development of the Plan?
+Sustainability effects of the Options Summary of findings of Options 51 9 9.1 9.2 9.3 9.4 9.5 The Estates Local Plan Policies Development of the Plan Policies Sustainability effects of the Policies Cumulative Impacts Proposed mitigation measures 63